Canada

 I personally think the revitalization project has been a huge success.
 Griffintown definitely has its unique new vibe.

-The Saint Laurent river might look immense in Montreal, but the fact is that it's completely impassable by vessels due to its numerous rapids.
+The Saint Laurent River might look immense in Montreal, but the fact is that it's completely impassable by vessels due to its numerous rapids.
 So the need to build a canal to bypass this natural obstacle has emerged a long time ago.
 The Lachine Canal was the solution put back almost 200 years ago!

 Although no longer used for transportation (after the Saint Lawrence Seaway was completed in 1959), the Lachine Canal is frequented by kayakers and canoers in the summertime while its shores remain a favourite place for many people to just kill time and relax.